Citizen Science Projects

 Cedar Creek Wildlife Survey Project

-The Cedar Creek Wildlife Survey (CCWS) is a new citizen science project starting this summer in cooperation with Jonathan Poppele and the MN Wildlife Tracking Project (www.mntracking.org).
+The Cedar Creek Wildlife Survey (CCWS) is a new citizen science project that started in summer 2016 in cooperation with Jonathan Poppele and the Minnesota Wildlife Tracking Project (www.mntracking.org).
 The goal of CCWS is to connect participants with nature and the world around them, survey the diversity of wildlife on the Cedar Creek property, and provide Cedar Creek scientists with valuable data about our wildlife.
-The project had its inaugural training event and survey day in summer 2016.
 Surveys take place once a season, with other events and tracking classes scattered throughout the year.
 No tracking experience necessary – come learn this new skill and then put it to use on Cedar Creek’s sand roads!
 Please contact Caitlin ( ) for more information on upcoming training opportunities and survey days.
 Our next scheduled training and survey will be June 17th and 18th 2017.